Last updated: July 4th, 2019

-Here is the full list of MAS regulated forex brokers in Singapore that we have carefully tested and reviewed for you in 2019.
+In this article we provide you with full list of best forex brokers in Singapore regulated by MAS.
+Many of them we have carefully tested and reviewed for you in 2019.

 |Forex Broker's Name||Trust Score||Minimum deposit||Max.
 Leverage||Trading Platform||Our Review|